evanxg852000/evanxg852000.github.io/about.md

 I have professionally developed application in C++, C#, Java, Php, Javascript, Python.
 I focus on technologies such as ReactJS, VueJS, NodeJS, Laravel, Android, .NET Winform, Flask, Django, Docker, Git, LibGdx, Pygame.
 I am passionate about low-level programming and performance tuning; always interested in compilers, database engines, concurrency, and emulators.

 I love playing and watching soccer, reading software development books, listening any type of music.
-You will be disappointed to follow me on twitter though.
-You can email me at **evanxg852000[at]gmail[dot]com**, or find me on [LinkedIn](https://www.linkedin.com/in/evance-soumaoro-76898426/){:target="_blank"}
+You will be disappointed to follow me on twitter though -working on thiw :wink: .
+You can find me on [LinkedIn](https://www.linkedin.com/in/evance-soumaoro-76898426/){:target="_blank"}

 ###### Away from computers